character-ai/prompt-poet/README.md

 ---

-### Logical Layer
+### Compilation Layer

-The Logical Layer renders templates and constructs the final prompt in the form of a string or tokens if desirable.
+The Compilation Layer renders templates and constructs the final prompt in the form of a string or tokens if desirable.

 #### 1. Rendering:
 The rendering process takes a template and fills in the necessary data to produce a final prompt.
 This involves: